codysuzor/codysooz/README.md

 - 👋 Hi, I’m Cody
-- 👀 I’m interested in 3D Printing, Mechanical Design, and Electronics
+- 👀 I’m interested in Mechanical Design, Electronics, and Power Generation
-- 🌱 I’m currently learning more about Solidworks, PDM Management, as well as exploring SQL, VBA Basic, SW API, and Python.
+- 🌱 I’m currently learning more about Solidworks, PDM Management, as well as exploring C#, SQL, VBA Basic and SW APIs.
-- 📫 How to reach me ... https://www.instagram.com/codysuzor/
+- 📫 How to reach me ... https://www.linkedin.com/in/codysuzor/

 <!---
 codysooz/codysooz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.